metricrb/metricrb/README.md

 ### **Introduction**

-I'm Star_Treks, a self-taught developer.
+I'm M_etrics, a self-taught developer.
 I've been coding for over 5 years.
 I'm mainly a JavaScript and LUAU programmer on multiple platforms, including ROBLOX.
 Although, I have previously obtained knowledge within languages such as HTML.

 ### **Projects**
 I am currently working on projects in my studio, Stoneford Studios as the Lead Programmer.
 I've worked on the City of Raddleton (90K), South Pacific Airways (68K) and several other semi-known games.
 I'm somewhat a contributor to the Roblox Developer Forum, where I can support a range of developers in overcoming their coding errors/bugs.